-For those who require a detailed understanding of the legal requirements on responsibilities or who require understanding of the Regulations.
+Detailed understanding of the legal requirements of a duty holder who require understanding of the Regulations and their role.

-On LCS CDM 2015 in Practice, you will cover: An in-depth explanation on how to interpret the key elements.
-Legal responsibilities specific to duty holders.
-Detailed insight into the interactions between the duty holders.
-Health & Safety requirements for construction sites and required documentation to deliver compliance.
+An in-depth explanation on how to interpret the key elements.
+Legal responsibilities and a detailed insight into the interactions between the duty holders and health and safety requirements.

-Legislation places duties on employers and organisations when appointing contractors, including the Health and Safety at Work etc Act 1974, The Management of Health and Safety at Work Regulations 1999.
-The Occupiers’ Liability Acts 1957 (common law duties to visitors) and 1984 (duties to trespassers), further The Construction (Design and Management) Regulations 2015 (CDM).
+As legislation places duties on employers and organisations when appointing contractors, the Health and Safety at Work etc Act 1974, The Management of Health and Safety at Work Regulations 1999.
+The Occupiers Liability Acts 1957 and 1984, further The Construction (Design and Management) Regulations 2015 (CDM).
+To name a few!

-We cover, the legal obligations in management of contractors.
-Contractor challenges, what needs to be in place, how to select a good contractor, PQQ process, reviewing risk assessments, exceptions, assessing performance and on going management.
+We cover, the legal obligations in the management of contractors, the challenges, what must be in place, PQQ process, reviewing risk assessments, exceptions, assessing performance and on going management.